arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 	struct storage_error
 	{
+		// the actual error code
 		error_code ec;
-		// the file the error occurred on std::string file;
+		// the index of the file the error occurred on int file;
 		// the operation that failed
 		// this must be a string literal, it
 		// should never be freed